sajagkarki/Atlassian-Custom-Reporting-/README.md

     Where is the info coming from?
 What happens when you click it?
     Where did the attended number come?
 Ask Tate
+    How many hours are remaining in the custom reporting?
+Ask Tate